 - Site Visits with Oral Briefings will be used to clarify implementation details and commitments.
-The study team may address weaknesses identified in the concept study and provide updates on the concept study since submission of the Concept Study Report. - Site Visit locations and dates are negotiated with the PI. - Briefings at each Site Visit will be limited to 7 hours with 1 additional hour for a site tour, 10 additional minutes for SC if necessary, 1 hour for lunch, and 15 minute breaks in the morning and afternoon.
-Suggested a schedule of with SC: 8:00 a.m.-5:40 p.m.. - All Site Visit presentations/briefings should be in a plenary session with all Evaluation Team members attending - no splinter sessions - unless authorized by the Lead Discovery Program Scientist or TMC Panel Chair. - Written Significant Weaknesses, questions, and/or requests for information will be submitted to the PI 6 days before the Site Visit.
-All teams will have the same lead time. - In rare circumstances, NASA may send additional Significant Weaknesses, questions, and/or requests for information to study teams the day after their respective Site Visits and/or during the Final Plenary, if necessary to resolve any issue or clear up potential misunderstandings.
-Responses will typically be due 4 days for the former and within 24 hours for the latter. - All study team-provided information is relevant to the evaluation.
-In addition to information contained in the CSR, information presented during the Site Visit;, as well as information provided in response to Significant Weaknesses, questions, and/or requests-will be considered during the evaluation.
+The Study Team may address weaknesses identified in the Concept Study and provide updates on the Concept Study developed after submission of the Concept Study Report. - Site Visits for Discovery 2019 will be held virtually and dates are negotiated with the PI. - Briefings at each Site Visit will be limited to a total of 7 hours with 1 additional hour for a virtual site tour or demonstration, and 15 additional minutes for SC if necessary, not including break times.
+Due to the impact of COVID-19, site visits will be held virtually over two days.
+Two hours per day will be allotted to allow for breaks and to address connectivity issues.
+The suggested schedule is 10:30 am to 4:15 pm in the Eastern time zone designated by the PI. - All Site Visit presentations/briefings should be in a plenary session with all Evaluation Team members attending no splinter sessions unless authorized by the Discovery 2019 Program Scientist or TMC Panel Chair. - A written SQRL will be submitted to the PI 8 days before the Site Visit.
+All teams will have the same lead time. - As part of the Site Visit process, NASA may send additional SQRLs to Study Teams the day on the Monday after their respective Site Visits, and possibly during the Final Plenaries, if necessary, to resolve any issues or clear up potential misunderstandings.
+Responses will typically be due within 4 days for post-Site Visit SQRLs, and within 24 hours for the Final Plenary SQRLs. - All information provided by the Study Team is relevant to the evaluation.
+Information contained in the CSR, information presented during the Site Visit; and information provided in response to SQRLs will all be considered and will be treated as updates and clarifications to the CSR during the evaluation.